MoYuM/my-hammerspoon-config/README.md

 ## Auto Switch Imput Method

 You can auto switch input method when you focus application or change space, customiza the config in `watcher.lua`.

+## Caffeine

+I use [Caffeine Spoon](https://github.com/Hammerspoon/Spoons/raw/master/Spoons/Caffeine.spoon.zip) to prevent system sleep.

+Click the caffe icon on menubar to switch it.